 Screen resolution defines how much information you see on your screen at a time.
-Resolution is displayed in pixels, Width times Height - 800×600 or 1680×1050 for example.
-Essentially, 1680×1050 displays much more information on your monitor, but it also means that text size and icons are noticeably smaller.
+Resolution is defined in pixels, Width times Height - 1024×768 or 1920×1080 for example.
+Essentially, 1920×1080 (aka Full HD or 1080p) displays much more information on your monitor, but it also means that text size and icons are noticeably smaller.

 You can also make all fonts larger in Windows to make texts easier to read.
 Click here to move on to the DPI scaling section of this article.

-If you cannot see anything on new monitor, or the screen is scrambled or displays some "Out of range" message, use Low-resolution video (VGA Mode) to set a working display resolution.
+If you cannot see anything on a new monitor, or the screen is scrambled or displays the "Out of range" or "Invalid resolution" message, use Low-resolution video (VGA Mode) to set a working display resolution.